 5 Biggest Challenges with Concierge Medicine

 Statistics suggest that, if you choose to join a concierge practice, you’ll enjoy that choice — at least enough to stick with it.
+At PartnerMD, more than 95% of our patients renew year after year.

 By identifying those, hopefully, you can learn from their lessons and find the right concierge doctor for you, faster.